MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - None

-### May 25 DEPLOY PRODUCTION - backend @ v1.16.1
+### V1.16.1 (May 25, 2020)

-Deploy to production:  Backend release We've just sent out a new production deploy with only some stability improvements.
+Backend release with stability improvements.
 There are no customer facing changes.
 But this will help clear some backlogs in our migration job monitoring service.

-### May 20 DEPLOY PRODUCTION - frontend & backend @v1.16.0
+### V1.16.0 (May 20, 2020)
-Deploy to production:  Backend release New frontend and backend deploy that cleans up left over billing related code
+Deploy to production: Front and backend release clean up left over billing related code.

 #### User/Support Impact

 - Support: Adds an option to the jolt migration:modify command to set the auto_job_limit flag.
 Setting this flag will allow the new migration scaler to mange the job limit of the migration automatically.
 Valid values to set the new option to are true or false

 #### Customer Workflow Impact

 - None

-### May 14 DEPLOY PRODUCTION - backend @v1.15.11
+### V1.15.11 (May `14, 2020)
-Deploy to production:  Backend release Just deployed changes improving experience to some of our users.
+Backend release improving experience to some of our users.

 #### User/Support Impact

-- User: TheMigrationManagertablewillgetpopulatedabitfasterfortheaveragemigration, whileverylargemigrations (1000sofusers) willseeaconsiderablespeedimprovement.
-- User: IntheMigrationManagerview, somemigrationswithmanyusersthathavebeenscanned/migratedalargenumberoftimeswouldsometimesfailtopopulatethetable.
-Thishasbeenfixedbyoptimizinghowmigrationsgetpopulatedinordertoincreaseperformance.
--
+- User: The Migration Manager table will get populated abitfaster for the average migration, whil every large migrations (1000s of users) will see a considerable speed improvement.
+- User: In the Migration Manager overview, some migrations with many users that have been scanned/migrated a large number o times would sometimes fail to populate the table.
+This has been ixed by optimizing how migrations get populated in order to increase performance.

 #### Customer Workflow Impact
 - None

-### May 13 DEPLOY PRODUCTION - frontend @ v1.15.4
+### V1.15.4 (May 13,2020)

- Deploy to production:  Backend release A pretty big frontend deploy has gone out, with little UX impact, but library upgrades.
+A large frontend release, with little UX impact, but library upgrades.

 #### User/Support Impact